What is a client depositor?

 Why do I need a physician’s referral (prescription)?

-State law requires that all lab results be released to the referring physician and not to the patient.
-As a lab, we only release results, we do not interpret them.
-Your physician must review the numerical values relevant to each parameter of a particular test ordered and then determine whether or not your values fall within normal range for your particular situation.
-He/She can then prescribe treatment or further evaluation based on the results.
+As a lab, we only perform tests and release results, we do not interpret them.
+Your physician will review your test results and determine whether or not your results fall within normal range for your particular situation.
+Your physician can then make a diagnosis, prescribe treatment, or determine if further evaluation is needed based on the results.

 Why do I have to pay during the time of my appointment?
 Can’t I use my insurance card?

-Most infertility-based procedures are not covered by insurance.
-We have chosen not to contract with any insurance companies due to the low reimbursement rate.
+Unfortunately, most infertility-based procedures are not covered by insurance.
 You must pay at the time of service; however, we will provide you with a receipt that you may submit to your insurance company for any applicable reimbursement.

 Why is 2-5 days of abstinence recommended?